A Free Walking Tour in Brussels, Belgium with Sandeman’s New Europe Tours

 It could have been so easy to keep the walking tour lighthearted and have visitors think that Brussels is all fluffy waffles, crispy fries, and fine chocolate.

-Maggie’s dedication to guiding visitors through the reality of Brussels and Belgium is what I hope to pass to others when they ask me what cities they should visit in Europe.
+Maggie’s dedication to guiding visitors through the reality of Brussels and Belgium is what I hope to pass on to others when they ask me what cities they should visit in Europe.
 It is my wish that more people become more curious to find the fun, the beauty, and perhaps the brutal truths wherever they go.

 Note: This is not a sponsored post, I really did enjoy this free walking tour 🙂